dhis2/dhis2-core/README.md

       DHIS2_HOME: /DHIS2_home
 ```

 in a `docker-compose.override.yml` file.
-Alternatively, you can pass the system property `-Ddhis2.home` directly from the command line.
-You need to ensure that this `DHIS2_HOME` is writeable yourself!
+Alternatively, you can pass the system property
+`-Ddhis2.home` directly from the command line. `/DHIS2_home` is only added for
+backwards-compatibility with Docker images created before we used Jib. `/DHIS2_home` will be removed
+from DHIS2 Docker images once DHIS2 2.38 is EOL.